billbudge/WebEditorFramework/examples/functioncharts/README.md

 ## Abstract Functions (Iteration)

 We can define two basic iteration primitives, roughly corresponding to a do-while loop and a while-do loop.
 We begin by defining abstractions for the body of the loop, and the condition for continuing the iteration.
 We create abstract functioncharts for these.
-An abstract functionchart is one that contains only pseudo-functions and other abstract functions.
+An abstract functionchart is one that contains only pseudofunctions and other abstract functions.

 Each function takes a single input and produces a single output. do-while and while-do both take an initial value 'p' and simply pass it to the 'body' and 'cond' functions.
 This is our loop variable, corresponding to a numeric index or an iterator of some kind.
 The result of 'body' is simply passed on to the next invocation of 'body'. 'body' is responsible for updating the loop variable and returning it.
 The result of 'cond' determines when the loop terminates.
 A true value continues the loop.